Anti-Jewish violence in Central and Eastern Europe, 1944–1946

 The anti-Jewish violence in Central and Eastern Europe following the retreat of Nazi German occupational forces and the arrival of the Soviet Red Army – during the latter stages of World War II – was linked in part to postwar anarchy and economic chaos exacerbated by the Stalinist policies imposed across the territories of expanded Soviet republics and new satellite countries.
-The anti-semitic attacks had become frequent in Soviet towns ravaged by war; at the marketplaces, in depleted stores, in schools, and even at state enterprises.
+The antisemitic attacks had become frequent in Soviet towns ravaged by war; at the marketplaces, in depleted stores, in schools, and even at state enterprises.
 Protest letters were sent to Moscow from numerous Russian, Ukrainian and Belarusian towns by the Jewish Anti-Fascist Committee involved in documenting the Holocaust.

 History

 The Soviet authorities failed to address the years of Hitler's anti-Jewish propaganda, wrote Colonel David Dragunsky; anti-Semitic elements from among the former Nazi collaborators in the Soviet Union were often put in charge of state enterprises.
 Solomon Mikhailovich Mikhoels, Chairman of the JAFC, who was murdered in Minsk in January 1948, wrote that Jewish homes were not being returned.
-In Berdichev, Mogilev-Podolsk Balta, Zhmerinka, Vinnitsa, Khmelnik, Old Rafalovka and many other towns, Jews were forced to remain in the areas of former Nazi ghettos for their own safety.
+In Berdichev, Mogilev-Podolsk, Balta, Zhmerinka, Vinnitsa, Khmelnik, Stara Rafalovka and many other towns, Jews were forced to remain in the areas of former Nazi ghettos for their own safety.
 The Jewish Anti-Fascist Committee (JAFC) was targeted by Soviet authorities directly in the so-called rootless cosmopolitan campaign of the second half of the 1940s and in the Night of the Murdered Poets.

 Several months after the Mikhoels assassination, other Jewish figures were arrested.
 His death signalled the beginning of the country-wide repression of the Jews accused of espionage and economic crimes.
 A campaign against Zionism was launched in the fall of 1948, but by the end of the decade, Jews had disappeared from the upper echelons of the party in the republics.
-This was followed by the Jewish doctor-killers case of 1952–53 accompanied by publications of anti-Semitic texts in the media, and hundreds of torture interrogations.
+This was followed by the Doctor's plot of 1951–1953 accompanied by publications of anti-Semitic texts in the media, and hundreds of torture interrogations.
 Most communities in the Soviet Union never acknowledged the involvement of the local auxiliary police in the Holocaust.
 The vast majority of the 300,000 Schutzmannschaft members in the German-occupied territories of the USSR quietly returned to their former lives, including members of the Byelorussian Home Defence participating in the pacification actions, in which some 30,000 Jews were murdered, and members of Ukrainische Hilfspolizei battalions responsible for the extermination of 150,000 Jews in the area of Volhynia alone.
-Khrushchev proclaimed that the Jews were not welcome in the Ukraine.
+Khrushchev proclaimed that the Jews were not welcome in Ukraine.